queerhaus/hosting/readme.md

 ```
 **NOTE:** Script not guaranteed to work, we ran commands manually step by step.

+## Maintenance
+Run the mastodon cli tool like this:
+`docker-compose exec town-web tootctl <command>`

 ## Notes
 Mastodon setup taken from this very detailed guide
 https://www.innoq.com/en/blog/traefik-v2-and-mastodon/